NSDCode/Fibula/README.md

 - get_compatibility

 ### Other features
-Calling method (will get the method name and code which called the function)
+Calling method (will get the method's name and code which called the function)

 ## Installation
 To install you'll need to install the following modules: